schemaanalyst/icsme2016-mrstudyrtool-paper/README.md

 Here is a reference for the paper:

-> mrstudyr: Retrospectively studying the effectiveness of mutant reduction techniques
+> mrstudyr: Retrospectively studying the effectiveness of mutant reduction techniques.
-> Colton J. McCurdy, Phil McMinn, and Gregory M. Kapfhammer
+> Colton J. McCurdy, Phil McMinn, and Gregory M. Kapfhammer.
 > 32nd International Conference on Software Maintenance and Evolution (ICSME 2016)

 ## Installation Instructions